Back from the Brink project

 BftB in Fineshade and Rockingham Forest

-The national program includes 20 separate local projects where work is being carried out with landowners, land managers, volunteers and communities, inspiring people to get involved.
+The national program included 20 separate local projects where work was carried out with landowners, land managers, volunteers and communities, inspiring people to get involved.

-This part of the project, known as Roots of Rockingham is being led by Butterfly Conservation with a project officer based at Top Lodge, Fineshade.
+This part of the project, known as Roots of Rockingham was led by Butterfly Conservation with project officer, Susannah O'Riordan, based at Top Lodge, Fineshade.

 Chequered Skipper.
 Photo Peter Eeles